Rarst/sg-cachepress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The SG CachePress is a plugin that allows you to use the SiteGround dynamic cache and Memcached to optimize the performance of your WordPress.
+The SG Optimizer is designed to link WordPress with all SiteGround Performance services.

 == Description ==

 This plugin is designed to link WordPress with the SiteGround Performance services.
-It 'will not work' on another hosting provider hosting provider.
-The SG Connector plugin has few different parts handling speciffic performance optimizations:
+It WILL NOT WORK on another hosting provider.
+The SG Optimizer plugin has few different parts handling speciffic performance optimizations:

-= SuperCacher =
+= SuperCacher Config =

 The main functionality of SuperCacher part of the plugin is to purge your dynamic cache whenever your content updates.
 For example, when you create a new post, someone comments your articles, etc. In addition to that, if you have a working Memcached service on your server, the plugin will allow you to easily configure and enable WordPress to use it.